pantheon-systems/documentation/source/_docs/support.md

 ---

 ## Support Features and Response Times
-Pantheon offers a wide range of support plans that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled professional services with our Diamond Plan.
-The type of support available varies based on whether you are paying for a site individually, or using Pantheon as an Agency, EDU, or Enterprise customer.
+Pantheon offers a range of support plans that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled professional services with our Diamond Plan.

 | Support Package                                           | Silver                                          | Gold                                              | Platinum                                              | Diamond                                           |
 |-----------------------------------------------------------|-------------------------------------------------|---------------------------------------------------|-------------------------------------------------------|---------------------------------------------------|